International OPT Students

 Optional Practical Training: for OPT Students

 While not directly incorporated into the program, OPT employment is directly related to the student’s academic major.
-Candidates who get a work permit in the OPT capability have constraints on their hours.
-When school is in session, they can only work 20 hours per week, although they might work full time when at school isn’t in session.
-They will be allow to work for a maximum of twelve months unless an extension is grants.
+Candidates who get a work permit under the OPT program have constraints on their hours.
+When school is in session, they can only work 20 hours per week, although they might work full time when school isn’t in session.
+They will be allowed to work for a maximum of twelve months unless an extension is granted.

 In both cases, employers are not accountable for completing paperwork or assisting prospective workers in obtaining work authorization.
 Candidates work with their school administration and the US Citizenship and Immigration Services (USCIS) to obtain appropriate documentation.